jobteaser/job_tomate/README.md

 - [Alert|JIRA] send an email if an issue hasn't been updated for X days
 - [Alert|JIRA] send an email if an issue makes more than 2 returns to "In Dev" status after review or functional review
 - [Automate|Git+Github] on a deploy, generate a beautiful release note

+## Implementation

+### Automate|Toggl+JIRA New time entry in Toggl => add workflow in JIRA

+API request:
+`https://toggl.com/reports/api/v2/details?user_agent=JobTomate (<dev@jobteaser.com>)&workspace_id=939576&page=5`

+- Paginated: use `page` parameter

+Processing rules:
+- Identify new entries, if not updated for 2 hours, add the corresponding worklog to JIRA.
+(This allows an entry to be modified during 2 hours after its creation.)